Road Trip vs. Flying: How to Pick What’s Best for You This Holiday Season

 Driving also comes with a few other extra costs.
 First, there’s your drive time.
 You may have to use vacation days or put off chores to spend a day or two on the road.
 It’s also important to consider any tolls you’ll have to pay during the drive, as well as parking costs once you arrive at your final destination.

-Road tripping this holiday season?
+Road tripping this summer?
 Before you hit the road, read our tips to save money on road trips.

 Flight Cost Considerations